JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/working-with-internet-information-services-iis/index.md

 ![Rider showing lauch settings in run configurations](./6-rider-launch-setting-run-configuration.png)

 We can also use Rider's UI to inspect the settings read from the `launchSettings.json`.
-Rider's UI can help us confirm our JSON is well structured and that all the settings are the expected values.
+Rider's UI can help us confirm our JSON is well-structured and that all the settings are the expected values.

 ![Rider's launchSettings UI](./7-rider-launchSettings-UI.png)